webermn15/blogolio/src/pages/posts/configuring-usb-controllers-for-pis-in-py.md

 ---
-title: Optimized for Change
+title: Configuring USB controllers for PIs in PY
-date: '2018-12-12'
+date: '2018-12-01'
-spoiler: What makes a great API?
+spoiler: Adventures in Python and Bash scripting
 author: Webs
 ---